Barbara McClintock, M.S. ’25, Ph.D. ’27, Botany

 Barbara McClintock’s career is a welcome corrective to these notions.
 She would have been recognized as a remarkable scientist regardless of her gender or era, but the fact that she was able to make such significant contributions at a time when women were so discriminated against makes her story that much more impressive.

-To be fair, she wasn’t necessarily missing out on much—genetics, as we know it now, was at its very earliest stages.
+At the time, genetics, as we know it now, was at its very earliest stages.
 Researchers were still discovering the connections between what they could observe on a microscopic, cellular level and phenotypical traits in organisms.
 Much of McClintock’s work, in fact, went towards our understanding of these basic relationships between gene and trait.

 But recognition of the importance of McClintock’s work was a long time coming.
 In the 1940s, she used experiments on the heritability of mosaic color patterns to show how different genes could interact with each other and, in some cases, recombine.
 Until then, chromosomes were thought to be static transmitters of information from generation to generation.
 McClintock discovered that the real picture was more complex—sections of genetic material could “break off” from their spot and move to a different location.
 This movement changed the sequence at that location, and affected the expression of the “jumping” gene and those around it.